The Sonos Beam (Gen 1) vs Sonos Beam (Gen 2): Your Questions Answered

 One thing that surprised us during our testing was the increased clarity of vocal performance when comparing Sonis Beam Gen 2 vs Sonos Beam Gen 1.
 This does make a notable improvement as vocals are at the heart of storytelling in film and TV.

-Adding a Sonos Sub or rear speakers (e.g. Sonos One SLs) frees up the Beam Gen 2's internal processor to concentrate fully on height and space channels.
+Adding a Sonos Sub (Gen 3), Sonos Sub Mini or rear speakers (e.g. Sonos Era 100s) frees up the Beam Gen 2's internal processor to concentrate fully on height and space channels.
 The Beam Gen 2 will offer a great performance on it's own, but adding these extra pieces elevates your listening experience and allows the Beam to concentrate on what it does best.
 Your experience will be even more immersive with a Sub and/or Rears.

 SHOP SONOS SUB G3